robertwahler/mutagem/README.markdown

 Overview
 --------
-The Mutagem library provides file based mutexes for recursion protection and wrapper classes for threading of external processes with support for output and exit status capturing.
+The Mutagem library provides file based mutexes for recursion protection and wrapper classes for external processes with support for output and exit status capturing.

 A test suite is provided for both unit testing with [RSpec](http://github.com/dchelimsky/rspec) and functional testing with [Cucumber](http://github.com/aslakhellesoy/cucumber).
 The code is documented using [YARD](http://github.com/lsegal/yard).
 Mutagem development was jump-started by cloning [BasicGem](http://github.com/robertwahler/basic_gem).